 The Netherland's royal city, The Hague, is well versed in catering to queens.
 Gay bars Cafe de Vink, De Landman, Cafe Duijnstee, and Triomf bar are among the better known.
 As is the gay club, Stairs.
 The Hague also has two sauna's, Blue River and Sauna Fides.

 The nearby Scheveningen beach is a popular desintation for clubs and seaside lounging.
-In the north end of the beach is nude beach popular with the locals.
-PANN beach party happens in this area in late July.
+The north end of the beach is a nude beach and popular with the locals.
+There are PANN beach parties in this area in the summer.